wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-import-data.md

 The policy templates the tool provides are:

 - Default.
-This policy is best when you’re performing equality queries against strings and using ORDER BY, range, and equality queries for numbers.
+This policy is best when <!-- deleted by customization you're --><!-- keep by customization: begin --> you’re <!-- keep by customization: end --> performing equality queries against strings and using ORDER BY, range, and equality queries for numbers.
 This policy has a lower index storage overhead than Range.
 - Hash.
-This policy is best when you’re performing equality queries for both numbers and strings.
+This policy is best when <!-- deleted by customization you're --><!-- keep by customization: begin --> you’re <!-- keep by customization: end --> performing equality queries for both numbers and strings.
 This policy has the lowest index storage overhead.
 - Range.
-This policy is best you’re using ORDER BY, range and equality queries on both numbers and strings.
+This policy is best <!-- deleted by customization you're --><!-- keep by customization: begin --> you’re <!-- keep by customization: end --> using ORDER BY, range and equality queries on both numbers and strings.
 This policy has a higher index storage overhead than Default or Hash.

 ![Screenshot of DocumentDB Indexing Policy advanced options](./media/documentdb-import-data/indexingpolicy2.png)

 > [AZURE.NOTE] If you do not specify an indexing policy, then the default policy will be applied.
-Read more about DocumentDB indexing policies [here](documentdb-indexing-policies.md).
+Read more about DocumentDB indexing policies <!-- deleted by customization [here](/documentation/articles/documentdb-indexing-policies) --><!-- keep by customization: begin --> [here](documentdb-indexing-policies.md) <!-- keep by customization: end -->.

 ## Export to JSON file